slacksec/golang-devops-stuff/docs/source/api.rst

 User removal
 ------------

-Removes an user from the database.
+Removes a user from the database.

 Key add
 -------

-Adds a key to an user in the database and writes it in authorized_keys file from the user running Gandalf.
+Adds a key to a user in the database and writes it in authorized_keys file from the user running Gandalf.

 Key removal
 -----------